 Distracted Driving is defined as driving a vehicle while being engaged in another activity.
-This includes activities which many see as part of the driving experience.
+This includes activities that many see as part of the driving experience.
 A few examples are listening to the radio, talking to another passenger, adjusting the temperature, and drinking coffee.
 Discover the surprising ways listening to music can affect your driving.

 A distraction can be anything that takes your hands, eyes, or mind off the task of driving.
 Driving alone requires your full attention and dedicated effort visually, physically, and mentally.
 Taking your mind off the task of driving is just as dangerous as taking your hands off the wheel or your eyes off the road.

 Many people drive distracted because they are trying to save or make the most of drive-time, catching up on calls, doing makeup, eating, and more.
 When you think you are doing two things at once, however, your brain is actually switching back and forth between tasks.
 It’s literally impossible to “do two things at once,” because your brain is incapable of managing more than one piece of information at a time.

 In fact, when your brain attempts to rapidly and frequently switch focus, there is a measurable delay in reaction time, called the psychological refractory period.
 Drivers who attempt to multitask can have a slower reaction time than a person who has been drinking!